 The fake profiles can be easily confused as legitimate models

 The porn industry can seem simple at first glance, but it’s also multi-layered and can be pretty sketchy.
 Everyone knows there’s plenty of free porn to watch and subscriptions to choose from.
 Did you also know there are also Amateur Model Programs that anyone can sign up for?

-But the newest fad?
+But one of the newer trends?
 Companies are targeting and recruiting so-called “vulnerable girls” to work for popular webcamming sites.
 And the perk being advertised: you can do it right from home while making up to $5,000 a month.
 But doing what, the recruiters are often purposefully unclear.

 It doesn’t matter the age or background of the girl they are trying to reach, and whether or not they’re a minor at all, it’s only about reeling them in.

 Men/women are using fake Instagram accounts to get in contact with young girls.
 These accounts can be real life-hacked model’s accounts that have a huge following or it can be fake copies that try to manipulate and offer job opportunities.